wildtree/FruitsFields/README.md

-Fruits Fields is a puzzule game.
+Fruits Fields is a puzzle game.